Am I a Scanner Personality? Signs You Have a Multipassionate Brain

-Ever start a new hobby and immediately Google “best supplies for beginners”, buy them all while also signing up for a course and making a Pinterest board?
-Welcome to the Scanner Personality club.
+Ever start a new hobby and immediately Google “best supplies for beginners,” buy them all, sign up for a course, and make a Pinterest board before the first package even arrives?

-If your brain is a curious, creativity-fueled pinball machine and you’ve been made to feel flaky, inconsistent, or “too much” because of it, I’m here to introduce you to the identity that might just change your life: the Scanner Personality.
+If your brain is a curious, creativity fueled pinball machine and you’ve been made to feel flaky, inconsistent, or “too much” because of it, I want to introduce you to the identity that might just change the way you see yourself.

-Here’s how I discovered a scanner personality and how it changed everything.
+Here’s how I discovered the idea of a scanner personality and why it completely reframed the way I understand my brain.

 You’re not a failure for changing your mind.